 One of the things that really strikes me about a lot of meditation retreats is how serious, joyless and unfocused they can be.

-It seems like everyone is there to still on a cushion, with no particular clear purpose behind it.
-I believe that we need to be a bit more focused with why we are practising and what we hope the intended outcome to be.
+It seems like everyone is there to sit still on a cushion, with no particular clear purpose behind it.
+I believe that people need to be a bit more focused with why they are practising and what they hope the intended outcome to be.

-We don’t necessarily need to set goals and targets, spirituality is no-doubt mysterious and it is important to respect that mystery, but we can still be a lot clearer about our intentions and the impact that our practice has on our wider life.
+You don’t necessarily need to set goals and targets, spirituality is no-doubt mysterious and it is important to respect that mystery, but you can still be a lot clearer about your intentions and the impact that your practice has on your wider life.

-A big question that feels deeply important to at least ask is, why do we practice?
+A big question that feels deeply important to at least ask is, why do people practice?

 So let me ask you.
 Why do you practice?